 “Now?
 We… stay friends and don’t make things awkward ever again.”

 “Deal.
-We don’t need to be creating emotional difficulties that could be bad for our performance.”
+We don’t need to create emotional difficulties that could be bad for our performance.”

 “Exactly.
-I wanna get outta here as badly as you do.”
+I wanna get outta here as badly as you do and I don’t want something stupid to ruin it for either of us.”

-When there was a week to go until he and Ferro were sent on their last practice flight, Spunkmeyer received an unexpected visitor.
-Breaking through the morning fog that covered the base, Captain Jesse walked briskly into the main hangar, a thick envelope tucked under his arm.
+It was a few days before the end of January when Spunkmeyer received an unexpected visitor.
+Breaking through the morning fog that covered the base, Captain Jesse walked briskly towards the trainees as they marched from the mess hall towards the building that housed the simulators.
 He looked breathless as he approached Evison.
 “I need to see Private Spunkmeyer.
 It’s urgent.”

 “I’ve got some… some news for you,” Jesse started.